0xchabbi/Terraform_azure/README.md

 ### General Info
 ***
 Create a Terraform Script with a Azure AppService with a APIGateway to secure network connectivity.
-Through a terraform apply, the  script execute and build a resourcegroup, VNet, Appservice and a APIGateway.
+Through a terraform apply, the  script execute and build a resourcegroup, VNet, 2 Appservice with 2 different paths and a APIGateway.